kieran-gray/fern-labour/README.md

 # Labour Tracker

-A FastAPI-based backend service for tracking labour-related data, built with Domain-Driven Design principles and clean architecture.
+A FastAPI-based backend service for tracking labour-related data, built as a first attempt to use Domain-Driven Design principles and clean architecture.

 ## Features